A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 **Hoss** Will take her Lance and make “equipment checks” including interviews if necessary, ensure that living conditions are at standardized levels of cleanliness and maintenance.
 Report any suspicious behaviour or findings incongruent with standard practices for evaluation by command.
-**Handler** will take her Lance and do parameter checks as well as investigating what could be an unauthorized landing zone, but is potentially a mine entrance/storage structure.
-It is noted that as a rookie lance combat will be less likely given your objective, but if either **Goth** or **Hoss** require reinforcements or additional support **Handler’s** Lance will be expected to comply.
+**WAKE** will take her Lance and do parameter checks as well as investigating an as of now unknown structure that we've had trouble identifying from orbit or records.
+It is noted that as a rookie lance combat will be less likely given your objective, but if either **Goth** or **Hoss** require reinforcements or additional support **WAKE’s** Lance will be expected to comply.

 Be prepared to enact “C/SPK/H3R KN0 3V17” Protocols should the risk of exposure to “Equipment” become present amongst uninitiated or pilots not yet given **TERMINUS** clearance.